mkumar73/mkumar73/README.md

 - ⚡ Fun fact: ...
 -->

-- ℹ️ I am Manish Kumar, working as a Research Scientist at BASF.
+- 👨🏻‍💻 I am Manish Kumar, working as a Research Scientist at BASF.
-- 🔭 Interest: application of Reinforcement Learning and building end-to-end machine learning platform
+- 🔭 Interest: application of Reinforcement Learning and MLOps
 - Hobbies: 📷 photography, follow 🏎 Formula 1